Benned-H/spot_skills/README.md

 ## Docker Commands

-This repository uses Docker to standardize its workspace setup across machines.
-The `compose.yaml` defines a Docker service for several development use cases, varying across the inclusion or exclusion of ROS 1 Noetic, the Spot SDK, and GPU support:
+This repository uses Docker to standardize its workspace across machines.
+The `compose.yaml` defines a Docker service for several development use cases, varying across the inclusion or exclusion of ROS 1 Noetic and MoveIt 1, the Spot SDK, and GPU support:
-- ROS 1 Noetic (without GPU) - `noetic`
+- *ROS 1 Noetic with MoveIt 1 (without GPU)* - `noetic-moveit`
-- GPU-enabled ROS 1 Noetic - `noetic-nvidia`
+- *GPU-enabled ROS 1 Noetic with MoveIt 1* - `noetic-moveit-gpu`
-- Spot SDK (for API reference) - `spot-sdk`
+- *Spot SDK* - `spot-sdk`
-- ROS 1 Noetic + Spot SDK (without GPU) - `spot-ros1`
-- GPU-enabled ROS 1 Noetic + Spot SDK - `spot-ros1-nvidia`

 To select a service, set the `SERVICE_NAME` environment variable accordingly, for example: